-UK Trade & Investment has launched a design competition to find an innovative team to create the UK pavilion for the Milan Expo.
+UK Trade & Investment (UKTI) has launched a design competition to find an innovative multi-disciplinary team to create the UK pavilion and its content for the Milan Expo.

 The Expo, themed ‘Feeding the Planet, Energy for Life’, will explore how we ensure sufficient, good, healthy and sustainable food for all, despite the many global challenges we face.